xraypy/XrayDB/doc/python.rst

     pip install xraydb

 The current version of the Python module is |release|, corresponding to version 6 of `xraydb.sqlite`.
+The source code for this module is in the `python` folder from the GitHub repository.

-The Python xraydb module
+The Python ``xraydb`` module
 ----------------------------------

 .. module:: xraydb

-To use the XrayDB from Python, you can import the `xraydb` module and start using it:
+The `xraydb` module gives a low-level interface to the data in the `xraydb.sqlite` database.
+To use this import the `xraydb` module
+with:

     >>> import xraydb
     >>> xraydb.atomic_number('Ag')